Katvava/BigDataForHealth_TeamProject/README.md

 2. For notes table, filter discharge summaries;
 3. Merge admission table and notes table, generate labels.

+**Note**: You need upload the dataset to google drive and modify the corresponding path in order to run the notebook.

 ## Modeling

 We tried multiple models: